JensBender/hate-speech-detection/README.md

 + Motivation: Develop a hate speech detector for social media comments.
 + Data: Utilized the [ETHOS Hate Speech Detection Dataset](https://github.com/intelligence-csd-auth-gr/Ethos-Hate-Speech-Dataset).
 + Models: The fine-tuned BERT model demonstrated superior performance (78.0% accuracy) compared to the SimpleRNN (66.3%) and LSTM (70.7%) models.
-+ Deployment: The fine-tuned BERT model was rolled out through a web application and an API endpoint.
++ Deployment: The fine-tuned BERT model was prepared for production by integrating it into a web application and an API endpoint.

 ### Built With
 * [![TensorFlow][TensorFlow-badge]][TensorFlow-url]